-The City of Madison, through its Tax Incremental Districts (TIDs), has entered into tax abatement agreements with developers in the form of tax incremental financing incentives to stimulate economic development.
+The City, through its Tax Incremental Districts (TIDs), has entered into tax abatement agreements with developers in the form of tax incremental financing incentives to stimulate economic development.
 The abatements are authorized through the TID project plans.
-The City of Madison disburses loans to developers.
+The City disburses loans to developers.
 The developer guarantees a certain amount of increment each year.
 The developers pay property taxes as they become due, and if they generate the guaranteed increment, an equal amount of loan balance is forgiven.
-It is anticipated that these loans will be forgiven and therefore an allowance of \$389,000 has been established for the entire amount of outstanding loans.
+All loans were forgiven by end of 2022.
 Details of loans disbursed and loans forgiven are as follows:

-Developer Name s Disbursed 12/31/2020 Loans Forgiven as of 12/31/2020 isbursed g 2021 Forgiven ing 2021 Remai alance ining as of 2/31/21 SHD Inc. Royster Corners LLC \$ 400,000 820,000 \$ 276,000 81,000 \$ - \$ 124,000 350,000 \$ - 389,000 Total \$ 1,220,000 \$ 357,000 \$ \$ 474,000 \$ 389,000
+Developer Name Loans Disbursed During 2022 Loans Forgiven During 2022 Loans Disbursed During 2023 Loans Forgiven During 2023 Balance Remaining as of 12-31-23 SHD Inc. Royster Corners LLC \$ 400,000 820,000 ) \$ - - \$- \$ - - Total \$ 1,220,000 \$ 1,220,000 \$- \$- \$-